 I was playing around with my Cricut Explore the other day and wanted to try something new.
 The Cricut Explore is not designed to cut wood like the new Cricut Maker even though it will cut some thin balsa wood and cardboard.
-However, even with the deep cut blade, I haven’t had much luck with the heavier materials and usually end up cutting part of the design with the utility knife.
-So, I wanted to find a way to create some dimension in my projects without the extra manual cutting.
+I haven’t had much luck with the heavier materials and usually end up cutting part of the design with the utility knife.
+Don’t get me wrong, I love my Cricut, but I wanted to find a way to create some dimension in my projects without the extra manual cutting.

 After a few flops and experiments, this project turned out great, super easy and really quick to make.
 I figured if I could help you create your own easy dimensional project and inspire you to create other projects using this technique, it was “blog” worthy.
 Get ready…set…go…done!
 It’s that easy and super cheap!